 If out of work: previous income when last in work: one of 25 quantiles or zero if never previously modelled in work.

-The LFS data do not contain income information for the self-employed, and so it is assumed that transitions across the income distribution for those who are self-employed occur with the same likelihood as for those who are employed.
+Income information for the self-employed is not used, and so it is assumed that transitions across the income distribution for those who are self-employed occur with the same likelihood as for those who are employed.

 The LFS data only have sufficient information to compare year on year income, they do not hold robust income information from previous employment spells further back in time.
 As a simplification it is assumed that a borrower returns to work at the same position on the income distribution as they were in their most recent modelled income spell, e.g. if they left work in quantile 10 then when they return to work they will return in quantile 10.